-Creating a personal mandala (sacred circle) is an active form of meditation that opens our mind and heart as one.
-Through direct revelation we are able to access insights based our intention.
-The mandala process helps to make the invisible visible.
-Creating a mandala can shift our consciousness as we connect with our inner wisdom deep within our soul.
+Creating a personal mandala (sacred circle) is an active form of meditation that opens our heart and mind as one.
+Through direct revelation we are able to access insights based on our intention.
+Creating a mandala make the invisible visible by shifting our consciousness and connecting with our own inner wisdom.

 History of the word Mandala